WHY ARE TEETH EXTRACTED?

 Use pain medication only as directed and contact us if there are any concerns.

 If antibiotics are prescribed, continue to take them for the indicated length of time, even if all symptoms and signs of infection are gone.

 Do not use alcoholic beverages and avoid hot and spicy foods.

-Eat soft foods for the first 2 days: mashed potatoes, bananas, yogurt, pasta, eggs, etc.
+Including: mashed potatoes, bananas, yogurt, pasta, eggs, etc.